When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 7. Tell Yourself Not to Fall Asleep

-It might sound counterintuitive, but telling yourself not to fall asleep—a technique known as paradoxical intention—can actually help you drift off faster.
+It might sound counterintuitive, but telling yourself not to fall asleep — a technique known as paradoxical intention — can actually help you drift off faster.
 The idea is to take the pressure off falling asleep by doing the opposite: lying in bed with your eyes open and calmly thinking, “I’m not going to fall asleep.”

 This reverses the common anxiety that comes with trying too hard to sleep, which can keep your mind racing.
 By embracing wakefulness, you may find your body naturally relaxes, making it easier to nod off without effort.

-Additional Tips for Better Sleep
+Sleep Hygiene Tips for Better Sleep

 Creating the right conditions for sleep doesn’t stop once you lie down.
 In fact, your habits, environment, and evening routine all play a major role in how well you rest.
 Whether you’re struggling with occasional sleeplessness or looking to improve your overall sleep quality, these additional tips can help set the stage for a more restful night.